cederberg/simple-admin/README.md

 to a new directory ```/backup/<hostname>/files/<timestamp>```.
 A symbolic link ```/backup/<hostname>/files/latest``` always points to the last completed backup directory.
-An optional number after each directory specified the maximum number of days to store these files (differing from the standard retention policy below).
+An optional number after each directory specifies the maximum number of days to store the files (differing from the standard retention policy below).

 In order to save space, identical files are hard linked between the